-If a Delivery Boy is inside the Community for more than 1 hour, the Guards must look for the Delivery Boy / Call them and enquire.
+If a Delivery Boy is inside the Community for more than 1 hour, the Guards must look for the Delivery Boy / Call them and inquire.

-If a Service Personnel is inside a Flat for more than 3 hours, the Guards must call the Flat and enquire.
+If a Service Personnel is inside a Flat for more than 3 hours, the Guards must call the Flat and inquire.

 To know how Software can help implement these processes Click Here: Software to Make Gated Communities Secure for Children

 Last and MOST IMPORTANT are the people involved.